Quebec: Law enforcement

 The Sûreté du Québec is the main police force of Quebec.
 The Sûreté du Québec can also serve a support and coordination role with other police forces, such as with municipal police forces or with the Royal Canadian Mounted Police (RCMP).
 The RCMP has the power to enforce certain federal laws in Quebec.
 However, given the existence of the Sûreté du Québec, its role is more limited than in the other provinces.

 Municipal police, such as the Service de police de la Ville de Montréal and the Service de police de la Ville de Québec, are responsible for law enforcement in their municipalities.
-The Sûreté du Québec fulfills the role of municipal police in the 1038 municipalities that do not have a municipal police force.
+The Sûreté du Québec fulfils the role of municipal police in the 1038 municipalities that do not have a municipal police force.
 The Indigenous communities of Quebec have their own police forces.

 For offences against provincial or federal laws in Quebec (including the Criminal Code), the Director of Criminal and Penal Prosecutions is responsible for prosecuting offenders in court through Crown attorneys.
 The Department of Justice of Canada also has the power to prosecute offenders, but only for offences against specific federal laws (ex. selling narcotics).
 Quebec is responsible for operating the prison system for sentences of less than two years, and the federal government operates penitentiaries for sentences of two years or more.